NJJeus/AliMarko/README.md

 tar -xvf 16S_Greengenes13.5_20200326.tgz # Decompres it
 7z x ictv_virus_reference.fa.7z # Decompress the providen reference viral sequnces
 ```
 This code initializes all databases for use.
-The 16S_Greengenes13 Kraken database was downloaded solely for testing the functionality of the pipeline and is not essential for its primary purposes
+The 16S_Greengenes13 Kraken database was downloaded solely for testing the functionality of the pipeline and doesn't fit its primary purposes

 Run the pipeline